 At the end of the semester (during Week 16) you will take a Final Exam.

-- The exam consists of four questions, one for each of the major learning outcomes of the course (see the page one, above). - Answers are in short essay format (approximately 75-150 words). - You will have two hours to complete the exam (disability accommodations will be factored in). - You get only one attempt. - The link to the exam becomes available Monday, December 11 at 12:30 p.m. and stays open until Tuesday, December 12 at 12:30 p.m.
-You must take the exam (make your two-hour attempt) during this time period (the 'exam window').
-Once you start the exam, the two-hour clock starts counting down.
-Start well in advance of the close of the exam window to ensure you receive your full time, because Canvas will time you out when the window closes.
+The exam consists of four questions, one for each of the major learning outcomes of the course (see the Course Syllabus).
+Answers are in short essay format (approximately 75-150 words for each question).
+You will have two hours to complete the exam (disability accommodations will be factored in).
+You get only one attempt.
+The exam is scheduled for Monday, May 6 from 12:30 to 2:30 p.m. in CRDN Room DM-29.
+There may be an option to take the exam online during the same time period.
+Please advise me of which option you will choose.